Wilding Tree Control

 About the WWCC

 The WWCC is a community-led approach which co-ordinates the responsibilities of agencies, landowners / managers and the general public.
-It is a volunteer organisation with representation from Queenstown Lakes District Council (QLDC), the Department of Conservation (DOC), Otago Regional Council (ORC) and Land Information New Zealand (LINZ) as well as landowners & managers and concerned members of the public and community groups.
+It is a volunteer organisation with representation from Queenstown Lakes District Council (QLDC), the Department of Conservation (DOC) and Land Information New Zealand (LINZ) as well as landowners & managers and concerned members of the public and community groups.

 Wakatipu Wilding Conifer Strategy

-The Wakatipu Wilding Conifer Strategy (2008-12) was adopted by the Community Services Committee in March 2009.
+The Wakatipu Wilding Conifer Strategy (2008-12) was adopted in 2012 after being publically notified.
 It is a comprehensive management plan which includes a strategically scheduled work plan implemented by the WWCC

 Link to Wakatipu Wilding Web Site